KAR Capital Growth Series

 Start date as fund Portfolio Manager: 2011

-Doug Foreman is chief investment officer and a portfolio manager at Kayne Anderson Rudnick Investment Management.
+Doug Foreman is chief investment officer and a portfolio manager at Kayne Anderson Rudnick Investment Management, an investment management affiliate of Virtus Investment Partners.
 He is also a member of the executive management committee.

-Before joining Kayne Anderson Rudnick in 2011, Mr. Foreman was director of equities at HighMark Capital Management, and before that, group managing director and chief investment officer of U.S. equities at Trust Company of the West (TCW) in Los Angeles.
+Before joining Kayne Anderson Rudnick in 2011, Mr. Foreman was director of equities at HighMark Capital Management, and before that, group managing director and chief investment officer of U.S. equities at Trust Company of the West (TCW).
 He began his investment career at Putnam Investments as an equity research analyst and portfolio manager.

 Mr. Foreman earned a B.S. in marine engineering from The U.S. Naval Academy and an M.B.A. from Harvard University.
-He is a Chartered Financial Analyst® (CFA®) charter holder.
+He is a CFA® charterholder.
 He began working in the investment industry in 1986.

 Chris Armbruster, CFA